Lorraine Kelly

-Kelly was appointed Officer of the Order of the British Empire (OBE) in the 2012 New Year Honours for services to charity and was promoted to Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to broadcasting, journalism and charity.
+Between 2004 and 2007, Kelly was Rector of the University of Dundee.
+She was appointed Officer of the Order of the British Empire (OBE) in the 2012 New Year Honours for services to charity and was promoted to Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to broadcasting, journalism and charity.

 Early life

-Kelly was born in the Gorbals area of Glasgow.
+Kelly was born on 30 November 1959 at Glasgow Royal Maternity Hospital and lived in the Gorbals area until she was two.
 She has Irish ancestry.
+The Kellys originally came from Draperstown in Northern Ireland and went to Scotland in the 18th century looking for work.
 Her father, John, worked as a television repairman.
-She spent the first few years of her life in Glasgow before the family moved to East Kilbride where she attended Claremont High School.
-She turned down a university place to study English and Russian in favour of a job on the East Kilbride News, her local newspaper, and then joined BBC Scotland as a researcher in 1983.
+She has one brother, born six years later.
+Kelly moved to Bridgeton, Glasgow at the age of two, before moving to East Kilbride when she was 13, where she attended Claremont High School.
+She turned down a university place to study English and Russian in favour of a job on the East Kilbride News, her local newspaper and then joined BBC Scotland as a researcher in 1983.
 She moved to TV-am as an on-screen reporter covering Scottish news in 1984.

 Career

-1984–1993: TV-am
+1984–1993: TV-am and Good Morning Britain

 In early October 1984, Kelly joined TV-am as Scotland Correspondent.
 On the back of her coverage of the Pan Am Flight 103 disaster in Lockerbie, in July 1989, Kelly presented TV-am's Summer Sunday programme with chief reporter Geoff Meade.

 Throughout the rest of 1989, Kelly provided cover for the presenters on the main weekday programme.
 On 31 January 1990, she became a main presenter of Good Morning Britain alongside Mike Morris.